 Gov. Landry, officials announce reinforced security plans ahead of Super Bowl in New Orleans

-BATON ROUGE - Security will be heightened across New Orleans, not just near the Superdome, when the Super Bowl comes to the city on Feb.
-9 after the terrorist attack on Bourbon Street on New Year's Day, Gov. Jeff Landry said Wednesday.
+BATON ROUGE — Security will be heightened across New Orleans, not just near the Superdome, when the Super Bowl comes to the city on Feb.
+9, Gov. Jeff Landry said Wednesday.
+The tighter security is needed after the Jan.
+1 terror attack in the city, he said.

-Part of this meant extending his previous declaration of emergency initially put in place after the attack that left 14 people dead in the French Quarter.
+The governor extended an emergency declaration of emergency put in place after the New Year's Day attack that left 14 people dead in the French Quarter.

-The city's security apparatus will also be enhanced with an additional 350 law enforcement officers from across the state that will be used as a "force multiplier" to assist in security efforts.
+Security teams will also have an additional 350 law enforcement officers from across the state.
+They'll be used as a "force multiplier" to assist in security efforts.

 Landry said that enhanced security checkpoints will be in place starting Wednesday, Feb.
-5 and extend through Monday, Feb.
-10. Checkpoints will be set up around the perimeter of the French Quarter, where the Jan.
-1 attack took place, as well as the Caesars Superdome and the Super Bowl Experience at the Ernest N. Morial Convention Center.
+5, and extend through Monday, Feb.
+10. Checkpoints will be set up around the perimeter of the French Quarter, as well as the Caesars Superdome and the Super Bowl Experience at the Ernest N. Morial Convention Center.

-The security checkpoints will have similar restrictions to entering the Dome itself, including limiting bags to a certain size and mandatory searches for those entering certain areas.
+The security checkpoints will have restrictions similar to those in place while entering the Dome itself, including limiting bags to a certain size and mandating searches for those entering certain areas.
 Landry pointed out that visitors are free to refuse a search, but they will also be refused entry into the areas with enhanced security.

 Trending News